Adams sends Leipzig into CL semis with winner vs Atlético

-LISBON, Portugal (AP) — American midfielder Tyler Adams scored in the 88th minute to give Leipzig a 2-1 win over Atletico Madrid on Thursday and send the German club to its first Champions League semifinal.
+LISBON, Portugal (AP) — For an American not used to scoring, Tyler Adams sure knows how to make a mark in European soccer.

-Adams came off the bench in the second half and scored with a shot from outside the area that deflected off a defender, ensuring that Leipzig’s surprising European run will continue into the last four.
+The American midfielder came on as a substitute to score an 88th-minute winner that gave Leipzig a 2-1 win over Atlético Madrid in the Champions League quarterfinals on Thursday, sending the German club into the last four of Europe’s top competition for the first time.

-It was Adams’ first goal for the club, which he joined last year.
+It was Adams’ first goal for the club, and also made him the first American to score in the quarterfinals or later in the Champions League.

 “When I came on I wanted to bring energy and help the team in any way possible,” Adams said.
 “Getting your first goal is a little bit unexpected for me.
 I’m not a typical goal scorer but I’m happy I could help the team.”